Sv443-Network/JokeAPI/.github/CONTRIBUTING.md

 <br>

 ## Code Conventions
+- JS/TS
   - Use ESLint & Prettier to format your code before committing
     Rules: 2 spaces, double quotes, semicolons, trailing commas, etc. (see [`.eslintrc.cjs`](../.eslintrc.cjs))
   - Add the extension `.js` to file imports, even for TypeScript!
   - Use `const` for everything unless you need to reassign the variable using the `=` operator
+- HTTP
+  - URL parameters should always use lower-kebab-case
+  - URL paths should use lower-kebab-case as well
+  - Use the `Authorization` header for authentication
+- Git
+  - Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for your commit messages:
+    - Commit prefixes: `feat:` - new feature, `fix:` - bug fix, `docs:` - changes to documentation, `ref:` - refactor, `ci:` - changes to CI, `chore:` - non-code / build process changes
+    - Add an exclamation mark before the colon to indicate a breaking change, e.g. `feat!: changed foo`
+    - Add an issue number in parentheses before the colon (or exclamation mark) to link the commit to an issue, e.g. `feat(#123): added foo`
+  - Create feature branches for your changes and open a pull request to merge them into the `main` branch
+  - Create a draft pull request if your changes are not fully ready to be merged yet, but you want to use CI or other PR features
+- General
+  - Add yourself to the `contributors` object in the [`package.json`](../package.json) file